 Through the generosity of many friends, the Alumni House was transformed and expanded in the late 1990s.
 Now, the Alumni House is being expanded and renovated to serve the more than 100,000 William & Mary alumni worldwide.

 The William & Mary Alumni Association’s expansion and renovation project will make the Alumni House one of the largest social gathering spaces on campus and in Williamsburg, at nearly 55,000 square feet.
 The project will add approximately 35,000 square feet to the current building.
-Construction is expected to begin in spring 2018 and end in fall 2019.
+Construction began in January 2019 and is forecasted to be completed in Summer 2020.

 - The new major additions to the Alumni House include the following: